jpreardon/jam-alert/WORKLOG.md

 - Get ambient display working
   - Create script that queries JSON for the jam_time_is_now flag
-- Use associative array so JSON makes more sense
 - Check for valid format at the beginning of the script

 ## Log